Industry information at your fingertips

 According to the Doctor Who Wikia, between "Snakedance" & "Mawdryn Undead".

 According to the Doctor Who Wiki...First Doctor: Between "The Daleks' Master Plan" (& "The Five Doctors" & "The Massacre of St Bartholomew's Eve".Second Doctor: Between "The War Games" ("The Two Doctors") & ("The Five Doctors") "Spearhead from Space" because of his work for the CIA (Celestial Intervention Agency) which delayed his regeneration.Third Doctor: UNDATEDFourth Doctor: UNDATEDFifth Doctor: UNDATEDSixth Doctor: UNDATEDSeventh Doctor: UNDATEDEighth Doctor: If all you count is TV, then between Doctor Who & Doctor Who: The Night of the Doctor.
 However, since the audio adventures are now considered canon, then between "Benny's Story" & "Terror Firma", although, if you count all expanded universe items, then between the short story "For the Man Who Has Everything" & the novel "Alien Bodies".War Doctor: Technically, after Doctor Who: The Night of the Doctor.
-If you count the expanded universe, though, then after the novel "Engines of War".Ninth Doctor: UNDATEDTenth Doctor: Between "The Waters of Mars" & "The Shakespeare Code"Twelfth Doctor: UNDATED
+If you count the expanded universe, though, then after the novel "Engines of War".Ninth Doctor: UNDATEDTenth Doctor: Between "The Waters of Mars" & "The End of Time Part 1"Twelfth Doctor: UNDATED

 | Site Index